jhhbe/hassio-addons/meter_reader/README.md

 upd_interval: value in seconds to be used as interval between data refreshes.

-url: where to find the picture of your meter (webcam)
+url: where to find the picture of your meter (webcam) - it will be stored temporarily in folder /config/www

 user: basic authentication for cam